 What We Would Like You To Have

-- At least two (2) years of post-license experience providing direct clinical services.
+- A minimum of two years' post-license experience providing direct clinical services.

-- Consultation and outreach experience or specific training and/or experience working with racial and ethnic populations who have historically underutilized counseling.
+- Consultation and outreach experience or specific training and/or demonstrated experience with racial and ethnic populations who have historically underutilized counseling.

-- Experiencing providing counseling for an employee assistance program.
+- Experience in counseling within an employee assistance program.

-- Experiencing working in a university or college setting.
+- Experience working in a university or college setting.

 - Public speaking experience.

-- Our department recognizes that our mission and ability to support a diverse employee population is strengthened by contribution from diverse perspectives and life experiences.
+- Our mission and ability to support a diverse employee population is strengthened by contributions from diverse perspectives and life experiences.
 This position emphasizes counseling and outreach responsibilities.
-Describe what your commitment to diversity, equity, and inclusion looks like in practice, as well as how you apply this to your work.
-How will your life experiences and psychological theoretical orientation best support you in meeting the needs of underrepresented employees, particularly those from minoritized racial groups?
+Describe what your commitment to DEI looks like in practice, as well as how you apply this to your work.

 You will not be asked to upload references at this time.